opencryptoorg/opencryptoorg.github.io/about.md

               available for everyone, and six members from member companies.
 We will appoint board members based on interest level and diversification in terms of technology, company size, etc.

-  - title: COPA is free
+  - title: COPA is Free
     content: >
               COPA is free for general members.
 If you would like to support COPA's operating costs and get promotional consideration, please consider an optional platinum membership at $20,000 annually.
 You can learn more by emailing membership @ opencrypto org.
 ---